javachaos/JChess/README.md

 If you'd like to contribute to JChess, feel free to submit a pull request or open an issue on the GitHub repository.

+## RoadMap

+I hope to eventually implement a simple DQN neural network and train the AI to play better than most human players.
+Or simply implement a minimax algorithm which can achieve the same level of intelligence.

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.